Generalization Below the Edge of Stability: The Role of Data Geometry¶

 TL;DR¶

-This paper introduces the principle of data shatterability to provide a unified explanation of how data geometry governs the strength of implicit regularization induced by gradient descent near the Edge of Stability (EoS).
-For the Beta(α) radial distribution family, the authors derive a spectrum of generalization upper and lower bounds that depend on α.
-For mixture distributions supported on low-dimensional subspaces, they prove that the generalization rate adapts to the intrinsic dimension \(m\) rather than the ambient dimension \(d\).
+This paper proposes the "data shatterability" principle to provide a unified explanation of how data geometry controls the strength of implicit regularization for gradient descent near the Edge of Stability (EoS).
+It derives a spectrum of \(\alpha\)-dependent generalization upper and lower bounds for the Beta(α) radial distribution family and proves that generalization rates adapt to the intrinsic dimension \(m\) rather than the ambient dimension \(d\) for mixtures of low-dimensional subspace distributions.

 Background & Motivation¶